EXCLUSIVE-Brazil's Oi rethinks Unitel stake sale as Angola relations warm

 May 11 Brazilian telecom group Oi SA is reconsidering the sale of its African assets as relations improve with an estranged partner, Chief Executive Bayard Gontijo said on Monday.

-Gontijo said its minority stake in Angolan mobile operator Unitel is still booked as an asset available for sale, but Oi is working to patch up relations with partner Isabel dos Santos.
+Gontijo said a 25 percent stake in Angolan mobile operator Unitel is still booked as an asset available for sale, but Oi is working to patch up relations with partner Isabel dos Santos.

 "We're working with two scenarios.
 One is selling the asset," Gontijo said during an interview in New York while on a U.S. roadshow with investors.
-"The other one is fixing those old disputes ... in a structure where we have the shareholders' agreement respected by both sides."
+"The other one is fixing those old disputes ... in a structure where we have the shareholders' agreement respected by both sides and we can then consolidate Unitel's numbers."

-Better relations could give access to dividends that dos Santos has blocked for years, due to a dispute that began with Oi shareholder Portugal Telecom SGPS.
-Oi got control of the Angolan asset in a merger with Portugal Telecom.
+If the latter happened, the Angolan asset would contribute to Oi's annual earnings before interest, taxes, depreciation and amortization, he said.
+An agreement could also give access to dividends that dos Santos has blocked for over a year, due to a dispute that began with Oi shareholder Portugal Telecom SGPS .
+Oi gained control of the Angolan asset last year when it merged with Portugal Telecom.

-As Oi's debt soared and losses mounted last year, selling the Unitel stake looked like one of the best ways to stem a worsening crisis for the company by raising cash quickly, but Gontijo said the picture was changing with talks in Angola and an operational turnaround in Brazil.

 "We are changing the center of gravity from Lisbon to Brasilia," Gontijo said, adding that relations with Isabel dos Santos, the daughter of Angolan President Jose Eduardo dos Santos, were "improving and evolving."